appcelerator-modules/ti.omniture/documentation/mediaTracker.md

 ## Properties

-### Ti.Omniture.MediaTracker.trackVars[string]
+### trackVars : string

-Comma-delimited list of variables
+Comma-delimited list of variables.

-### Ti.Omniture.MediaTracker.trackEvents[string]
+### trackEvents : string

-Comma-delimited list of events
+Comma-delimited list of events.

-### Ti.Omniture.MediaTracker.channel[string]
+### channel : string

-Channel
+Channel.

-### Ti.Omniture.MediaTracker.completeCloseOffsetThreshold[number]
+### completeCloseOffsetThreshold : number

-Number of second before the end of the media that it should be considered complete
+Number of seconds before the end of the media that it should be considered complete.

 __Default:__ 1

-### Ti.Omniture.MediaTracker.contextDataMapping[object]
+### contextDataMapping : object

-Defines variable mapping to eVars and Events
+Defines variable mapping to eVars and events.

 #### Example